quarkhopper/Jet-Fuel/README.md

 ### Spark puff life
 The lifetime of an individual spark "puff" particle __per tick__.
 Sparks are continuously simulated, but every tick a single particle "puff" and point light source is generated to marks its position.
 This lifetime is very short since it represents where a spark was at one point in time.
 ### Smoke life (Spark smoke life)
 The lifetime of a single smoke particle.
 This lifetime is typically longer than the spark puff lifetime because a smoke particle is generated once and follows a straight line until it fades.
+NOTE: this does not apply to jet mode.
 ### Two options govern the size of a spark "puff" particle:
 - Spark tile size max
 - Spark tile size min